 If the property to be abandoned is not encumbered by any liens but has a value totaling less than $500.00, notice shall be given to the debtor, debtor’s attorney, the creditors’ committee, if any, and the U.S. Trustee’s Office.

-File the Report and Notice and a Certificate of Service with the Clerk.
+File the report and notice and a certificate of service with the Clerk.

-The Report and Notice may be filed on negative notice pursuant to Local Rule 2002-2.
-Unless an objection is timely filed in accordance within the negative notice period set forth in the notice, or within such other time fixed by the Court, the abandonment will be deemed final and no order will be issued.
+The report and notice may be filed on negative notice pursuant to Local Rule 2002-2.
+Unless an objection is timely filed, the abandonment will be deemed final and no order will be issued.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment the applicable form, Local Form 7-7, was titled “Report and Notice of Trustee’s Intention to Abandon Property of the Estate” but in practice was used by debtors in possession as well.
+Consistent with these amendments the Clerk has revised the title of Local Form 7-7 (now, “Report and Notice of Intention to Abandon Property of the Estate”) and content to reflect this broader practice.
+Other amendments to the rule confirm this practice.

 2020 Amendment